QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 regionalgdp_pc.interpolate(method='time', inplace=True)
 ```

-Looking more closely, let's compare the time series for `Western Offshoots` and `Sub-Saharan Africa` and more broadly at a number of different regions around the world.
+Looking more closely, let's compare the time series for `Western Offshoots` and `Sub-Saharan Africa` with a number of different regions around the world.

-Again we see the divergence of the West from the rest of the world after the industrial revolution and the convergence of the world after the 1950s
+Again we see the divergence of the West from the rest of the world after the Industrial Revolution and the convergence of the world after the 1950s

 ```{code-cell} ipython3
 ---